dotnet/docs/docs/csharp/fundamentals/program-structure/main-command-line.md

 ---
 # Main() and command-line arguments

 The `Main` method is the entry point of a C# application.
-(Libraries and services do not require a `Main` method as an entry point.)
 When the application is started, the `Main` method is the first method that is invoked.

 There can only be one entry point in a C# program.
 If you have more than one class that has a `Main` method, you must compile your program with the **StartupObject** compiler option to specify which `Main` method to use as the entry point.
 For more information, see [**StartupObject** (C# Compiler Options)](../../language-reference/compiler-options/advanced.md#mainentrypoint-or-startupobject).